More pages ...

 Undercuts gerrymandering & other districting challenges

-So long as a district sends multiple reps, voters in the district can expect reasonably fair representation whatever the size & shape of their district, since each voter has their vote contribute equally to the strength of their preferred rep.
+So long as a district sends multiple reps, voters in the district can expect reasonably fair representation whatever the size & shape of their district, since each voter has their vote contribute equally to the strength of their preferred rep no matter what district they inhabit.
+Smaller districts produce weaker reps; bigger districts produce stronger reps, but a voter’s ballot delivers the same one-vote power of representation in either case.

 Better matching of reps to voter preferences

-Rather than having to choose from a few (or in the US, just two) political parties whose platforms may not map well to their preferences, a voter may pick a specific candidate whose program & priorities matches theirs well.
+Rather than having to choose from a few (or in the US, just two) political parties whose platforms may not map well to their preferences, a voter may pick a specific candidate whose program & priorities matches theirs well and expect that candidate to have a shot at a seat in the legislature.
 In many ways this should work as if there are as many different parties as there are reps in the legislature, which further suggests …

 Complex issue-oriented coalitions